anoma/namada-interface/specs/interface/transparent-transactions.md

 ## Part 1 - Token Transfer Transactions

-There are a few steps involved in creating and signing a transaction:
+There are a few steps involved in creating and signing a transaction.
+These are currently handled by the browser extension, and soon will be handled by the SDK integration (but still called from the extension):

 1. Create an `namada::proto::Tx struct` and sign it with a keypair
 2. Wrap Tx with a `namada::types::transaction::WrapperTx` struct which encrypts the transaction
 3. Create a new `namada::proto::Tx` with the new `WrapperTx` as data, and sign it with a keypair (this will be broadcast to the ledger)

+_Note_: See the extension [integration](../browser-extension/interface.md) specs for more information.

 ### 1.1 - Creating the `namada::proto::Tx` struct